m-ghalib/asc606-mod-diff/README.md

 **`responseSchema` over free text**: schema tokens cost less than parse-failure recovery, and the UI can render typed sections without a tolerant parser.

-**Pre-computed dollars over LLM-derived**: every number traces to an integer-cents input field.
-Audit defensibility requires it.
+**Pre-computed dollars over LLM-derived**: every number traces to an integer-cents input field, removing the variance dimension that breaks audit tie-out.

 **No `maxOutputTokens` cap**: known gap.
 Production should bound cost per generation.